• Sat. Feb 22nd, 2025

 By Guided Tour

-Numerous tour operators offer day trips to Gordes from major cities like Avignon and Aix-en-Provence.
+Numerous tour operators offer day trips to Gordes from cities like Avignon and Aix-en-Provence.
 Prices typically start from €60 per person, including transportation and a guided tour.
 This option is ideal for those looking to explore without the hassle of planning and navigating.

 Why Tourists Love Gordes